yjie10/ruby-playground/rb-notes.md

 - **gets:** `takes an user input (can be stored in a variable for later use)`
 - whenever the user press "enter" after gets, ruby will take it as a new line.
 - **.chomp()** can be used to get rid of this behavior.
+- ruby automatically converts whatever the user entered into a string.